al-mahi/BigDataProject/README.md

 prediction data .
 We have plotted the sentiment data time series using python in figure 5

+##### figure 5

 ![Alt text](images/weka5.jpg "figure 5")

+##### figure 6

 ![Alt text](images/weka6.jpg "figure 6")

+###### Training the Data:
+In spark we first create a data frame with 'labels' and 'tweets' in the next step we use tokenizer to convert it into tokens.
+We then remove the stop words and then we apply an Ngram feature and transform the data using ngram feature with n=1 or unigram.
+Then we do a random split of 0.4 and 0.6 and use one set for training the classifier and other for testing it.
+Next we implement the naive bayes classifier with the training and the testing splits of the data.
+Alternatively we also implement a TFIDF model with the same approach and naive bayes using word to vector conversion.

 ##### Folder Structure
 * BigDataProject